 for the whipped cream

 - To create the crust, you’re going to crush your graham crackers in a food processor until they are turned into crumbs.
-Add your sugar in and pulse until combined.
+Add the sugar in and pulse until combined.
 As your graham cracker crumbs pulse in the processor, stream your melted butter in through your food processor’s feed.
-The result will be a loose, crumbly dough.
+The result will be a loose, crumbly dough that resembles wet sand.

-- Scoop this mixture onto your pie pan and using a rubber spatula, spread the crumbs throughout the bottom and sides to mold the crust to the pan.
+- Scoop this mixture into your pie pan and, using a rubber spatula, spread the crumbs throughout the bottom and sides to mold the crust to the pan.
 Bake in the oven at 350°F for 15 minutes, or until golden.
 Then, set aside in the fridge to cool completely.

-- To create your filling, you’re going to cream your butter and sugar together until they’re completely combined.
-Melt your baking chocolate in the microwave for approximately 1 minute.
+- To create the filling, start off by melting the baking chocolate in the microwave for approximately 1 minute.
 Give it a stir until the chocolate is completely smooth.
 Let it cool until it reaches room temperature.

-- Then, add the chocolate, along with your vanilla extract, to your butter and sugar.
+- Add the cooled, melted chocolate, along with the vanilla extract, to the butter and sugar mixture.
 Mix on medium speed until completely incorporated.
-Stop to scrape the batter off the sides of the bowl before continuing to mix again.
+Stop to scrape the batter off the sides of the bowl before continuing to mix again to blend everything together.

-- Add in one of your eggs to the batter and mix on medium speed for 3 minutes.
-Stop and add in your second egg, then mix again for 3 minutes.
-Repeat this process for the following 2 eggs (It should take a total of 12 minutes for all 4 of your eggs to be mixed in).
+- Add in one of the eggs to the batter and mix on medium speed for 3 minutes.
+Stop and add in the second egg, then mix again for 3 minutes.
+Repeat this process for the following 2 eggs (It should take a total of 12 minutes for all 4 eggs to be mixed in).

-- Scoop your mousse filling onto your prepared pie dish and refrigerate for at least 1 hour (2 hours would be even better).
+- Scoop the mousse filling into your prepared pie dish and refrigerate for at least 2 hours.

-- To prepare your whipped cream topping, simply mix your heavy whipping cream with your powdered sugar on low speed (with your mixer’s whisk attachment) for 1 minute.
+- To prepare the whipped cream topping, simply mix the heavy whipping cream with the powdered sugar on low speed for 1 minute.
 Then bump up the speed to high and continue whisking until soft peaks are formed.